STRUCTURE & REQUIREMENTS

-The educational goals (objectives) of the M.Sc. in Mechanical Engineering program are to produce graduates who will:
+The educational objectives (goals) of the MSc in Mechanical Engineering program are to produce graduates who will:

-- Advance professionally and are recognized as leaders in their chosen fields.
+- Advance professionally and be recognized as leaders in their chosen fields.

 - Apply their technical expertise to address the needs of society in critical, creative, ethical, and innovative manner.